fishinwind/workshop/slides/_sources/Classes/class-02.txt

 Getting Help In The Terminal
 ============================
-How can you find out the arguments that ``ls`` accepts (or expects):
+You can find out the arguments that ``ls`` accepts (or expects):

 .. code-block:: bash

     $ man ls

-and use spacebar to go through the pages. ``man`` is short for "manual" and can be used on most of the commands that we will learn.
+and use spacebar to go through the pages (Ctrl-b goes backward). ``man`` is short for "manual" and can be used on most of the commands that we will learn.

 In other linux software, it is common to get help by using: